 This table reflects a combination of State or Federal mandated groups, priorities that align with the College Mission and the goal of increasing student success and completion.
 Overall, students must have completed orientation, assessment, and have met with a counselor for initial early registration and have completed a Student Educational Plan (SEP) for subsequent early registration.

 You may be given early registration status if you complete the following steps:

 Students can view their early registration appointments via the web.
 See How to Check Your Registration Status for full instructions.

-All courses are closed for enrollment after the first course meeting.
+All courses are closed for enrollment after the first week of class.
 Late adds are granted for extenuating circumstance only.
 Examples of verifiable extenuating circumstances may be: accidents, illness, death of an immediate family member, or other circumstances beyond the control of the student.
-A late add petition must be signed by the student, instructor, and the Vice President of Academic Affairs.
+A late add petition must be signed by the student, instructor, and the Vice President of Instruction.
 Documentation of extenuating circumstance will be required.